Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Introduction

-In particular, uranium borides are of interest as ATFs for use in light water reactors (LWRs) and high temperature gas reactors (HGTRs).
-These materials are high-temperature refractory metalloids with a high thermal conductivity, improved thermal stability\autocite{Koenig1960CeramicCermet}, and with potential for use as a burnable absorber\autocite{KARDOULAKI2020153216} or as a composite with \ce{UO2} or \ce{U3Si2}\autocite{JOSSOU201741, TURNER2020151919, WATKINS2022153502, Faibish2021AFQ}.
 The high thermal conductivity reduces the center-line fuel temperature, enhancing tolerance to operational transients and loss-of-coolant accident conditions.
-Previous work has reported an oxidation onset temperature as high as \qty{500}{\degreeCelsius} for \ce{UB4}\autocite{Guo2019}.
-However, a comprehensive understanding of the oxidation behavior of uranium borides is limited.
 Although \ce{UB2} and \ce{UB4} appear to have improved thermophysical properties for use as nuclear fuels, the high temperature structural stability, oxidation behavior and irradiation behavior at temperatures and conditions relevant to accident scenarios are not well known.
-While \ce{UB2} has improved uranium loading compared to \ce{UO2}, the sintering temperature is demonstrated to be as high as \qty{1800}{\degreeCelsius} based on recent studies\autocite{TURNER2020152388}.
-Meanwhile, \ce{UB4} and uranium monoboroncarbide (\ce{UBC}) can be sintered at substantially lower temperatures, making them attractive alternatives from a manufacturing perspective, particularly if comparable thermophysical performance can be achieved with reduced processing energy.
+Previous work has reported an oxidation onset temperature as high as \qty{500}{\degreeCelsius} for \ce{UB4} \autocite{Guo2019}.
+While \ce{UB2} has improved uranium loading compared to \ce{UO2}, the sintering temperature is demonstrated to be as high as \qty{1800}{\degreeCelsius} based on recent studies \autocite{TURNER2020152388}.
+Meanwhile, \ce{UB4} and uranium monoboroncarbide (\ce{UBC}) can be sintered at lower temperatures \cite{Guo2019}, making them attractive alternatives from a manufacturing perspective, particularly if comparable thermophysical performance can be achieved with reduced processing energy.